bem/bem-components/common.blocks/menu/menu.en.md

 ## menu use cases

-`menu` block is used for creation of following menu types:
+`menu` block is used for creation of the following menu types:

 <table>
     <tr>